haydenrou/dotfiles/README.md

 ## Zsh Aliases:

 - `vi` and `vim` are aliased to `nvim`.
-- `ga` and `gaa` alias git add for staging changes for either a specified file, or all unstaged files.
+- `ga` and `gaa` alias git add for staging changes for either a specified file or all unstaged files.
 - `gap` prompts for interactive staging with `git add -p`.
 - `gb` shows the Git branch, and `gc` initiates a Git commit.
 - `gca` combines `git add .` and `git commit`.